xandnea/CS188-Robotics-Project/readme.md

 ## Goals

 Control a robot arm using hand gestures:
+* Left Hand sets the method of control for the Right Hand (Open → translation, Closed → rotation)

-* Wrist movement → arm translation
+* Right Hand Wrist movement → arm translation
-* Finger/palm orientation → arm rotation
+* Right Hand Finger/palm orientation → arm rotation
 * Pinch gesture → open/close gripper

 A user should be able to: